quixio/quix-streams/docs/quix-platform.md

 ### Can I Use Quix Streams With My Own Kafka?

-Using Quix Cloud with Quix Streams is optional.
+Using Quix Streams with Quix Cloud is entirely optional.
+You could, for example, connect to Redpanda Cloud, or another supported broker, or connect to a self-hosted broker.

 ## Connecting to Kafka Brokers in Quix

 To connect to the Kafka broker in Quix Cloud, you need to take the following steps:

 **1. Create an Application instance using a special factory method - `Application.Quix()`.**
+    It has the same API as the `Application` class constructor, except it doesn't require you to pass the `broker_address`.
     It will configure the Application to connect to the Kafka broker in Quix Cloud using the Streaming Token provided using the environment variable `Quix__Sdk__Token`.

-It has the same API as the `Application` class constructor, except it doesn't require you to pass the `broker_address`.

 **2. [Obtain the Streaming Token for your Quix Cloud workspace](https://quix.io/docs/develop/authentication/streaming-token.html#how-to-find).**